 As companies increase their tech footprint and expand their release schedule, their user base grows but so does technical debt.
 Technical debt is the practice of relying on temporary coding fixes in an attempt to deliver software faster.
 In time, if technical debt piles up, it might lead to significant code defects and scaling issues.

-AI coding assistants can help teams strike a balance between reducing tech debt and developing new code.
+AI coding assistants can help teams strike a balance between reducing technical debt and developing new code.
 First of all, AI can help you resolve technical debt by enabling you to refactor and debug the existing code.
-Secondly, AI code assistants can give developers more time to produce higher-quality code in the future without the need to rely on patch solutions.
+Secondly, AI code assistants can give Software Developers more time to produce higher-quality code in the future without the need to rely on patch solutions.
 This way, technical debt will accumulate more slowly.

 Additionally, AI has the potential to facilitate the migration of large code bases from legacy technologies.
 EY has conducted several programs demonstrating the value of LLMs in code migrations.
 The company tested and tried custom models for SAS to PySpark conversion, PostgreSQL to Google BigQuery migration, and L/SQL to Spark SQL transformation.